 (SaleCycle, Digital Commerce 360, Statista)

 Studying the e-commerce market size by country, we find that the US was just the runner-up.
-For 2019, predictions stand at $560.75 billion.
-E-commerce represented 14.3% of total retail sales in the country.
+In 2019, digital shoppers spent $601.75 billion online.
+E-commerce represented 16% of total retail sales in the country.
 The largest online retail company was Amazon, with a participation rate of 40% in all B2C online sales.
 Speaking of Amazon, did you know that 61% of electronic product reviews on the platform are fake?

 The first spot on the list went to China.
-The country is projected to exceed $1 trillion in e-commerce sales by 2023, doubling their 2017 numbers.
+The country is projected to exceed $1,309,535 million in e-commerce sales by 2024, doubling their 2017 numbers.
 Taobao and Tmall are considered the two biggest e-commerce platforms in the country.